Careproctus colliculi

 Careproctus colliculi, the bumpy snailfish, is a species of Liparidae (snailfish) found in the eastern Pacific Ocean.

 Description

 The fish, which has been referred to as the "bumpy snailfish", is described as a pink-colored snailfish with a bumpy skin texture.
 It had twenty-two pectoral fins, and eight fins which were caudal.
 The study noted that the fish showed genetic similarities to Osteodiscus cascadiae.

-Habitat

 The fish was found nearly 11,000 feet below the ocean in Monterey Canyon.

-Discovery

-The fish was discovered by the Monterey Bay Aquarium Research Institute's underwater vehicle Doc Ricketts.
+It was discovered by the Monterey Bay Aquarium Research Institute's underwater vehicle Doc Ricketts.
 The institute also discovered two other species, Careproctus yanceyi and Paraliparis em.